 4. You can check if they have any County Court Judgements against them here.

-There is a very useful article from Startups website with advice on how to minimise your risk including purchasing a credit report (particularly useful if your potential customer is a sole trader), taking bank references, getting supplier references, using a credit checking agency for larger customers, asking for advance payment and reviewing published accounts.
+There is lot of advice online about on how to minimise your risk including purchasing a credit report (particularly useful if your potential customer is a sole trader), taking bank references, getting supplier references, using a credit checking agency for larger customers, asking for advance payment and reviewing published accounts.
 An important point here is that if you are not convinced about a company’s creditworthiness, then don’t extend credit to them initially – ask them to make a part or full payment in advance, using a proforma invoice.

 If a business is late paying for goods or services, you can claim interest and debt recovery costs.
 More information about this is available at GOV.UK.